Right Direction makes taking the first step easier

 Right Direction started in 2013, through the collaboration of Employers Health, a nonprofit professional benefit organization, and the American Psychiatric Association Foundation’s Center for Workplace Mental Health.
 These organizations saw an opportunity to leverage their expertise to help employers address workplace mental health.
 Right Direction’s resources have been used by thousands of employers from diverse industries as a stand-alone program or as a supplement to existing health benefits.
 Right Direction can be used to strengthen key vendor relationships with health care providers, employee assistance programs, pharmacy benefit managers, and others.
 It can also be used with health and wellness initiatives to improve outcomes.

-Sean Godar works as the Director and Team Lead of Analytics and Employer Solutions at Employers Health, a nonprofit professional benefits organization.
-At Employers Health, Dr. Godar works with team members to identify client pain points and create effective strategies and recommendations to optimize firm products and services portfolio, strengthen organizational value, and enhance client experience.
+Sean Godar works as the Vice President of Strategy and Analytics at Employers Health, a nonprofit professional benefits organization.
+At Employers Health, Dr. Godar works with team members to identify client pain points and uses data to create effective strategies and recommendations to optimize firm products and services portfolio, strengthen organizational value, and enhance client experience.
 Prior to Employers Health, Dr. Godar served as a Research Professor in the Department of Pharmacology and Toxicology at the University of Utah, where his research focused on the role of early-life stress on the etiology of neurodevelopmental disorders, resilience, and impulse control conditions.
 This research led to the publication of over 30 articles in high-impact peer-reviewed scientific journals.
 Dr. Godar received his Doctorate in Pharmacology and Toxicology at the University of Southern California and his Masters of Business Administration from the Fuqua School of Business at Duke University.